 Greater discrepancies are evident in government leadership positions.
 The most recent Federal Equal Opportunity Recruitment Program (FEORP) report to Congress showed the percentage of minorities in the Senior Executive Service (SES) – the executive leadership of federal government – remains at a paltry 21.2 percent.
 That’s an almost 20 percent discrepancy.
-Women are better off, but still underrepresented, at 35.3 percent – a 15.5 percent discrepancy.
+While women are better off, they’re still underrepresented at 35.3 percent – a 15.5 percent discrepancy.

 This Washington Post article takes a deeper look at which minority groups are gaining (Hispanics and Asians) and which are losing ground (African Americans) in the SES.
 The article quotes Bill Valdez, president of the Senior Executives Association, who characterizes the federal government diversity and inclusion (D&I) efforts as “stalled.”

 How Competencies Help

 One way to jumpstart D&I efforts is to use competencies.
 As objective measures of skills, knowledge, and behaviors, competencies can help the government get past some of the historical barriers that are keeping agencies from making more progress in their diversity and inclusion goals.